solana-labs/solana-program-library/docs/src/stake-pool/cli.md

-The CLI will default to using the fee payer's [Associated Token Account](associated-token-account.md) for stake pool tokens and the withdraw authority on the deposited stake account.
+The CLI will default to using the fee payer's [Associated Token Account](associated-token-account.md) for stake pool tokens and the withdrawal authority on the deposited stake account.

-Alternatively, you can create an SPL token account yourself and pass it as the `token-receiver` for the command, and specify the withdraw authority on the stake account using the `withdraw-authority` flag.
+Alternatively, you can create an SPL token account yourself and pass it as the `token-receiver` for the command, and specify the withdrawal authority on the stake account using the `withdraw-authority` flag.

 ```console